mvmcloud/floating-whatsapp-button/README.md

 Besides to allow chat via WhatsApp, it can capture visitors details like, first name, last name, email.
 This behaviour is optional and you can activate it or not.

-If you activate the capture of visitors details you will receive them in the email you chose when you create the button.
+If you enable the capture of data from visitors, you will receive them in the email you chose when creating the button.

 ## Creating the button